spatialstatisticsupna/MTF-industrial-process/README.md

 Data and R code to reproduce the results described in the paper "An Adaptive Learning Approach to Multivariate Time Forecasting in Industrial Processes" (Miguelez et al., 2024).

 # Data
-This folder contains the dataset `oee_data_4weeks.Rsd`, a subset of the complete dataset comprising data from week 21 to week 24 of the year 2020, with the following variables:
+This folder contains the dataset `oee_data_4weeks.Rsd`, a subset of the complete dataset comprising cleaned data from week 21 to week 24 of the year 2020, with the following variables:
  - **lsp**: observation period id
  - **day**: starting date
  - **hour**: starting hour